-After reviewing the literature regarding ASR and DEF and conducting a site visit, it has been determined that structural assessment methodologies for evaluating the distressed structural elements in the San Antonio Y must be determined.
+After reviewing the literature regarding ASR and DEF and conducting a site visit, it has been determined that a structural assessment methodology for evaluating the distressed piers in the San Antonio Y must be developed.
 Application of this methodology will help determine the in-place integrity of the damaged elements.
-The key factors included in the structural assessment methodology for the piers are as follows: investigation of design factors, evaluation of the structural capacity and/or load tests of sound and damaged elements, and an evaluation of the in-place structure.
-Experimental studies should be conducted in order to answer the key questions which develop in generating the assessment methodologies.
+The key factors included in the structural assessment methodology are as follows: investigation of design factors affecting experiments and assessment, evaluation of the structural capacity of sound and damaged piers, and an evaluation of the in-place structure.
+An experimental study is to be conducted in order to answer the key questions which come with generating the assessment methodology.